OsirisTerje/blog.hermit.no/Git/Course/Exercises/Exercise-6.2.md

 You use git status a lot, so I would like to just use git s as a shortcut for that.
 This is a simple abbreviation.

-Also, I often go to master, so I would like to shorten that one done, so instead of writing  git switch master,  I'll just write git m
+Also, I often go to main, so I would like to shorten that one done, so instead of writing  git switch main,  I'll just write git m
 I also often like to check all my branches, so bl for git branch --all sounds good.

 ```
 [alias]
     s = !git status
-    m = !git switch master
+    m = !git switch main
     bl = !git branch --all
 ```